AbdielP/Angular-ip-address-tracker/README.md

 ```
 I also did some extra work setting a simple error-handler service to catch API errors, as 403 Forbidden responses.

 Basic form validation for the IP address field.
-It compares with a regular expression if the search parameter is a valid IPv4 or IPv6.
 ![SVG Spinner](./src/assets/captures/validation.png)

 And I also placed a spinner to know that data is being loaded.